lanejr/carabAoS/doc/how_to_classify.md

 Our new list<sup>[4](#list-4)</sup> is now classified as we intended - why?
 Since the `Be’Lakor` prototype contains all of the warscrolls in the `Flies` prototype plus `Be’Lakor, the Dark Master`, that additional warscroll in common pushes the 'closeness' metric in favour of the `Be’Lakor` archetype.
 We now have `5` votes for `Flies` and `6` votes for `Be’Lakor`.

 The inverse also holds, if we attempt to re-classify one of our previously classified `Flies` army lists that don't contain `Be’Lakor, the Dark Master`, they will still be classified as `Flies`.
-This is because even though they would have equal votes for common warscrolls (`5` each), having `Be’Lakor, the Dark Master` as a dissimilar warscroll counts as a vote _against_ the closeness of the `Be’Lakor` prototype.
+This is because even though they would have equal votes for common warscrolls, having `Be’Lakor, the Dark Master` as a dissimilar warscroll counts as a vote _against_ the closeness of the `Be’Lakor` prototype.

 This example is a bit contrived, but hopefully shows the pitfalls of having dissimilarly sized prototypes, and some intuition for how to reason about the army list 'closeness' metric used in classification.
 Again, for more thoroughly explained examples of this metric, see [this document](classification.md).